How to Buy An Investment Property in New York City

 This makes NYC one of the best places to buy an apartment for rental income.

-NYC property is likely to be a profitable investment when rented over a long holding period.
+NYC property is likely to be profitable when rented over a long holding period.

 It's such a good bet that the typical real estate investor in NYC only purchases 1-2 apartments.